AdobeDocs/experience-manager-65.en/help/assets/launch.md

 * Configuration of Data Elements and Rules.
 This configuration defines what data to capture from the Dynamic Media viewers, when to trigger the tracking logic, and where to send the viewer's data in Adobe Analytics.
 * Publishing of the library.

-**To configure Experience Platform Launch for the integration**:
+**To configure Experience Platform Launch for the integration:**

-1. Start by accessing Experience Platform Launch from the Experience Cloud [home page](https://exc-home.experiencecloud.adobe.com/exc-home/home.html#/).
+1. Start by accessing Experience Platform Launch from the Experience Cloud [home page](https://experience.adobe.com/#/home).
 On the menu bar, click the Solutions icon (three by three table of dots) near the upper-right corner of the page, then click **[!UICONTROL Launch]**.

    You can also [open Experience Platform Launch directly](https://launch.adobe.com/).